 I chose the urban dictionary definition because the other dictionaries were too vague.

 Niche In Business

 A business niche or marketing niche is a target audience.
 You select a product that targets a specific audience.
-You choose to market athletic gear.
+You choose to market, for example, athletic gear.
 Your target audience is active people who exercise or work out.
 But your target audience could be the outdoors person.
 Or your target audience may be athletic comfort gear to lounge around the house.

-No matter which avenue you choose to take, you are targeting a group of people who will be interested in your product, your niche.
+No matter which avenue you choose to take, you target a group of people who will be interested in your product, your niche.